vhula/easy-game-notes/README.md

 Sometimes it's better to check-raise instead of betting.

-1. It's unlikely that the opponent folds a strong hand.
+1. It's unlikely that the opponent holds a strong hand.

 > <details>
 >   <summary>E.g. hero holds <b>A:clubs:5:clubs:</b> on <b>8:clubs:7:clubs:4:hearts:</b>.</summary>